Research Group Coordinator – Maria do Rosário Oliveira Martins

 The main research topics of the PPS group are: Health Policy and Planning; Human Resources for Health; Health determinants of vulnerable populations.

-- We maintained the status of WHO Collaborating Center for Health Workforce Policy and Planning.
+- We have maintained our status as a WHO Collaborating Center for Health Workforce Planning and Policy;